carlesOA/RoboticaUVic-PR-week4/README.md

 # Datasets

 For this class we will use several datasets:
-- [Iris](https://archive.ics.uci.edu/ml/datasets/Iris): Very small dataset with three classes from the UCI repository.
-Use the train/test partition indicated by 'iris_idx_train.txt' and 'iris_idx_test.txt'
+- [Iris](https://archive.ics.uci.edu/ml/datasets/Iris): Very small dataset with three classes from the UCI repository (you will need to download the data and labels from there).
+Use the train/test partition indicated by 'iris_idx_train.txt' and 'iris_idx_test.txt'.
 - 3DClothing Dataset: This dataset contains a bag-of-words style representation of FINDDD descriptors extracted over a regular grid on 3D scans of different garments lying on a table.
 More information in: [Clothing Part Dataset](http://www.iri.upc.edu/groups/perception/#clothingDataset)
 - [Jain](http://cs.joensuu.fi/sipu/datasets/jain.txt): Small dataset of 2-dimensional points.
 - Robot Waiter: Classification scores for a robot waiter's vision system.